 Landing on Skellig Michael

-Toilet Facilities on Skellig Michael, (or lack of)
+Toilets on Skellig Michael (or lack thereof)

 Hiking Up the Steps on Skellig Michael

 Climbing the steep steps to the top of Skellig Michael is definitely an adventure!